 - mandating premium discounts for homeowners who implement approved mitigation measures.

-Insurance in the sharing economy—sharing economy companies use online platforms to connect people wanting to exchange goods or services with people who need them (see also this chapter’s section on Innovation for All).
+Insurance in the sharing economy: Sharing economy companies use online platforms to connect people wanting to exchange goods or services with people who need them (see also Innovation for All).
 Challenges can arise when a customer is harmed and the individual providing the good or service does not have adequate insurance.

 INSURANCE POLICY TERMS: Policy